- About Us

 If you see everyone’s potential, you encourage them to take steps to be promoted to the next level.
 Significantly, when you are in a leadership position, you need to take care of everyone in the team.
 It is not just the most talented employee that you need to consider.
 Make everyone perform at the highest efficiency level so that it will make each person themselves a better performer and it will also help the company doing the job at a higher efficiency.

-Flexicrew Technical Services, founded in 2008, focusing on fast and flexible staffing solutions.
-FTS uses technology and industry best-practices to deliver the most talented and qualified professionals –engineering, IT and manufacturing to clients within most major industries.
-Headquartered in New Orleans, LA, Houston and Pensacola and have current plans to continue expanding in the TN, GA, SC, and north AL markets.
+Flexicrew , founded in 2008, focusing on fast and flexible staffing solutions.
+Flexicrew uses technology and industry best-practices to deliver the most talented and qualified workers–skilled and entry level to employers within most major industries.
+Headquartered in Chattanooga, TN with current plans to continue expanding in the TN, GA, NC, and north AL markets.

 Boost employee productivity with SMART goals.